 The school recognises that pupils at school with medical conditions should be properly supported so that they have full access to education, including school trips and physical education.
 Some children with medical conditions may be disabled and where this is the case the school will comply with its duties under the Equality Act 2010.
-Please see the schools Medical Policy for further details.
+Please see the 'Managing Children with Medical Needs Policy' for further details.

-Children in Hospital
+8.6 Children in Hospital